 Thiamin and Weight

-Obesity increases the breakdown of niacin, according to a 2015 article published in the World Journal of Diabetes.
+Obesity increases the breakdown of niacin, according to a study published in August 2015 in the World Journal of Diabetes.
 Making sure you meet your daily niacin needs may be even more important when you're carrying extra weight.
-Like other B vitamins, niacin helps extract energy from food, and promotes a normal appetite.
+Like other B vitamins, niacin helps extract energy from food and promotes a normal appetite.
 It's also important for skin and nerve health, and for digestive health.

-- Advances in Nutrition: Thiamine Deficiency in People With Obesity
+- Advances in Nutrition: "Thiamin Deficiency in People With Obesity"

 - World Journal of Diabetes: "Vitamin Paradox in Obesity: Deficiency or Excess?"

 - Centers for Disease Control and Prevention: "Healthy Eating for a Healthy Weight"